 Article Written By Benjamin Williams

 Ben Williams is an award-winning reporter and freelance writer based out of Colorado.
 He has written for conglomerates of newspapers and magazines, supplying news, features, editorial and opinion.
-While running an Energy Services and Consulting firm, he now writes for multiple websites including the news site, Examiner.com.
+While running an Energy Services and consulting firm, he also writes for multiple websites.